shevyakhov/shevyakhov/README.md

-# 💫 About Me:
+# 💫 About this page:
-My name is artem

-I am a Middle Android Developer

-This page contains uni apps and pet-projects
+This page contains uni apps and pet-projects mostly android applications

 Welcome aboard!